shihankanungo/shihankanungo.github.io/india-trip.md

 ### Day 6: Tue Apr 1 (5 days to go)

-It again rained today --- Shihan might have been right after all, about not needing to water mama's plants.
+It again rained today --- Shihan may have been onto something with his “let nature do the work” strategy.
+A true visionary.

-Shihan got "the silver tube" from MIT in the mail today.
+Big news: The "silver tube" from MIT arrived!

 <center><img src="images/sk-apr-2025.jpg" alt="Alt Text" width="200"></center>

-It has the offer of admission and a very nice certificate/plaque that can be framed and put in his study if you wish.
-It also had confetti, a sticker (which was immediately planted on the chromebook) and a poster.
+Inside?
+An offer of admission, a fancy certificate that screams "frame me", and, of course, some confetti (because MIT knows how to party).
+Also included: a sticker, which, in a move of great decisiveness, was instantly slapped onto the Chromebook.
+No hesitation there.
+Pure instinct.
+There was also a poster, presumably to remind us all that MIT is, in fact, MIT.

-Shihan has resumed ISL prep.
-He did 4 hours today.
-He is missing your stars :(
+Shihan is back in ISL _grind mode_.
+Four hours today.
+The boy is locked in.
+But, alas, he is starved of celestial encouragement---he misses your stars. :(

-We went for a walk after lunch.
-It was nice.
-We talked about life.
-Also about Kanye West, and Eminem, and Gracie.
+Post-lunch, we took a walk.
+It was peaceful.
+We pondered the mysteries of life.
+Also of Kanye West, and Eminem, and Gracie.
+A well-rounded discussion.

+130PM: It is still raining.
+Shihan has assumed his philosopher-in-the-window pose, perched on the living room sill, allegedly working on PRIMES project _G_.
+He requested tea, to which I complied.
+Now, he sips his mint-ginger chai with an air of deep contemplation.
+Progress on _G_?
+Unclear.
+But the tea?
+10/10.

+Stay tuned for further developments.

 ### Day 5: Mon Mar 31 (6 days to go)